London's trusted window installation service โ call us for a free site survey.

-Looking to restore your property's heritage?
+As Traditional Sash Windows London specialists, we know that Looking to restore your property's heritage?
 Golden Ratio specializes in Professional Sash Window Restoration across London.

-Sash windows are the hallmark of British period architecture.
-Known for their elegant vertical sliding movement, they have graced London’s streetscapes since the late 17th century.
+As Traditional Sash Windows London specialists, we know that Sash windows are the hallmark of British period architecture.
+Known for their elegant vertical sliding movement, they have graced London's streetscapes since the late 17th century.
 In this guide, we explore how they work, their history, and why they remain the gold standard for heritage homes.

 A sash window consists of one or more movable panels, or "sashes," that hold panes of glass.
 Unlike modern hinged windows, these panels slide within a vertical groove.
 This movement is facilitated by a hidden mechanical system.